n1r7/compliance/strategy.md

     - How do we know we can trust this transaction?
 3. Effectiveness is the culture.
     - Know with certainty we fulfill our requirements.
-    - Protect the Libra Payment System from abuse.
+    - Protect the payment system from abuse.